If you've been diagnosed with low T, testosterone replacement therapy (TRT) offers a lot of benefits. But there are risks, too.

 Buccal patch.
 You put this on your upper gum each day.
 These patches are convenient but can cause irritation or gum disease.

 Injections.
-Injections are given every few weeks.
+Injections are given anywhere from 2 to 10 weeks apart.
 They are inexpensive compared to other treatments.
 But injections may not provide steady benefits.
 Your testosterone levels will go back down between doses.

 Subcutaneous pellets.
 Your doctor inserts these under your skin every 3 to 6 months.
 They are very convenient once they're put in, but they require minor surgery for each dose.